kujalk/S3-LifeCycle-RoleAcces/README.md

 3. Version enabled

 •	IAM policy
 1. An IAM policy will be created and attached to mentioned role allowing access to only 2 of above S3 bucket.
-Meaning the EKS role cannot access any other S3 buckets
+Meaning the role cannot access any other S3 buckets